rayferric/opal/README.md

 The demonstration programs are not distributed in precompiled form as this would pose a series of problems, including the requirement of extensive cross-platform support and possible malware issues.

 In order to build the demonstration executables, CMake 3.20 or newer is required along with a compiler capable of processing C++ 20 source code.
+The code was tested for compilation errors or warning against the latest versions of Clang and GCC on Linux operating system.

 To start the build process, issue the following commands: